automatisch/automatisch/README.md

 docker compose -p automatisch up
 ```

 You can use `user@automatisch.io` email address and `sample` password to login to Automatisch.
-You can also change your email and password later on from the settings page.
+Please do not forget to change your email and password from the settings page.

 ## Community Links